This Desert Town Has One of the Coolest Airports in America

-The open layout is enough to make passengers audibly “wow” as they exit the jet bridge, says Daniel Meier, the deputy director of aviation, marketing, and air services.
+The open layout is enough to make passengers audibly “wow” as they exit the jet bridge, says Daniel Meier, the airport's deputy director of aviation, marketing, and air services.
 He’s overheard this many times via the echo that carries down to baggage claim.

 Rain?
 Not really a problem, given the annual precipitation in Palm Springs averages just five inches.
-When it does drizzle, airport staff are ready with umbrellas and rugs to prevent passengers from slipping on the exposed walkways.
-More common in the desert is extreme heat, though there’s an answer for that too: sheltered gates, shade areas, misters, and climate control.
+When it does drizzle, staff are ready with umbrellas and rugs to prevent passengers from slipping on the exposed walkways.
+More common in the desert is extreme heat, though there’s an answer for that too: sheltered gates, shade areas, misters, and plenty of climate control.

-PSP got its start in 1939 as an Army Air Corps landing field, and there is still a vintage aircraft on site.
+PSP got its start in 1939 as an Army Air Corps landing field, and there's still a vintage aircraft on site.
 A short drive from the terminal, travelers can see hangars full of wartime fliers at the Palm Springs Air Museum.
 Tours are often veteran-led, and there’s nothing like surveying old-school planes with someone who used to pilot them to make you appreciate an upcoming flight.

 Today’s PSP is like a miniature Palm Springs.
 Donald Wexler, the architect responsible for the city’s modern desert aesthetic, drew up blueprints for PSP in the early 1960s.
-The terminal’s 30-foot windows took his steel-and-glass aesthetic to new heights.
+The terminal’s 30-foot windows took his steel-and-glass motif to new heights.
 The design was inspired by the Jet Age, Meier tells me, noting the terminal’s aerodynamic overhang.
-But after various expansions and renovations, aerial shots of the tented, disk-shaped airport scream desert UFO more than 737.
+But after various expansions and renovations, aerial shots of the tented, disk-shaped airport scream desert UFO rather than 737.

-Peter and I beelined for Santa Rosa Kitchen and Spirits in the Sonny Bono Concourse, which is both a tribute to the singer turned mayor, and a candidate for the greatest concourse name in airport history.
+Peter and I made a beeline for Santa Rosa Kitchen and Spirits in the Sonny Bono Concourse, which is both a tribute to the singer turned mayor, and a candidate for the greatest concourse name in airport history.
 We sat almost close enough to the runway to feel the draft of incoming and outgoing engines cut through the dry desert air.
 I ordered a margarita.
 He got a beer.
 We sipped our drinks beneath the slowly dusking sky, far from the fluorescent lights of other airport bars.
 I was only left wondering when I’d have the pleasure of returning—maybe even for an actual flight.